John Jackson Smale: Important issues

 As Attorney General, Smale was instrumental in bringing about the de-amalgamation of the solicitors' and barristers' professions in Hong Kong.
 Until his arrival solicitors and barristers had been able to practise without restrictions.
 Wigs had also not been worn in court.
 Smale in his first appearance in court wore a wig.
 Subsequently, he worked for the repeal of the Amalgamation Ordinance that had allowed barristers and solicitors to practise in any capacity.
 As Chief Justice when admitting barristers he would remind them that they were to act only as barrister.
 An example can be found in Nicholas John Hannen's admission in 1868.

 Smale was strongly against slavery.
 In 1871, Kwok A Sing, a coolie on board a French ship the Nouvelle Penelope which had sailed from Macau killed the master and took over the ship landing in Pakha in China where the ship was abandoned.
 Kwok was arrested in Hong Kong to be extradited to China.
 Kwok made a habeas corpus application seeking his release.
 Smale ordered his release on the basis that the Nouvelle Penelope was a slave ship and Kwok was entitled to take any necessary steps to secure his freedom.
 Julian Pauncefote, the Attorney General of Hong Kong, then had him re-arrested to be tried for piracy.
 Smale again ordered his release on the basis the second arrest breached the first habeas corpus order.
 Kwok then sued Pauncefote for damages for false imprisonment under the Habeas Corpus Act.
 Kwok almost won with the British jury finding 4–3 in Kwok's favour, just one shy of the required majority of five.
 Smale's first decision was upheld by the Privy Council.

 Marriages

-Smale married twice, first to Anne Jackson (d.
-1868) and then in 1873 to Clara Janson, a wealthy descendant of the Wensleydale I'Anson Quakers, in St John's Cathedral, Hong Kong.
+Smale married twice, first to Anne Jackson (died 1868) and then in 1873 to Clara Janson, a wealthy descendant of the Wensleydale I'Anson Quakers, in St John's Cathedral, Hong Kong.